-There are a few signs that can alert you to a frozen pipe.
-If you find a water line covered in frost or any lumps within the pipe, that is a pretty distinct sign that your water pipe is frozen.
-While it may seem straightforward to know if your water lines are frozen, just understand that not all plumbing pipes are easy to see.
-If you turn on the sink and the water isn’t running, or not flowing properly, or your toilets won’t refill after a flush, that’s also a sign that your pipes may be frozen.
+If you catch a water line coated in frost or any swelling within the pipe, that it’s a pretty clear indicator that your water pipe is frozen.
+While it sounds pretty easy to know if your water lines are frozen, remember not all plumbing pipes are obvious.
+If you turn on the faucet and the water isn’t flowing, or not flowing properly, or your toilets aren’t filling back up after your flush, that’s also an indication that your pipes may be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and contact your insurance agent – some homeowners insurance policies cover burst pipes that create water damage.
+Like we said before, first things first – turn off your home’s water supply.
+Then, call an expert plumber immediately.
+While you are waiting on the plumber to arrive, start cleaning up the water with a mop, rags, sponges – whatever you have – to sop up as much water as possible before it causes damage.
+If the damage is serious, go ahead and give your insurance agent a call – most homeowners insurance covers burst pipes that cause water damage.

 Don’t wait until an emergency occurs to learn how to power off your water supply.
 Take a few minutes now to learn just where your water supply valve is located and how to appropriately shut off the water to your home.
 A little practice now will save you precious time during a plumbing emergency.